JeffersonLab/trippy/README.md

 __Note__: [JLab Proxy Settings](https://github.com/JeffersonLab/jmyapi/wiki/JLab-Proxy)

+__Note__: You must configure jmyapi with config/credentials.properties and config/deployments.properties.

 ## Run

 Currently trippy only supports computing the time and duration of hall restore after trips and dumps to an Excel file.
 Run with: